git/git.github.io/rev_news/drafts/edition-57.md

-  Elijah then was concerned about how the feature worked along with [worktrees](https://git-scm.com/docs/git-worktree) and how the `add` sub-command and the cone mode work.
+  Elijah then was concerned about how the feature worked along with [worktrees](https://git-scm.com/docs/git-worktree) and how the `add` sub-command and the cone mode worked.
 He suggested that the `core.sparseCheckout` config option could be tri-state to make it explicit how the sparse-checkout file should be parsed.